-- (1) A bBuffer area of at least 75' in width shall be created around the entire perimeter of the subdivision.
-For subdivisions that front on Tuttle, Greely, Blanchard and Foreside Roads, around the entire perimeter of the parcel.
-For parcels that front on one of the following roads: Tuttle, Greely, Blanchard, and Foreside, the buffer area along those roads shall be 150'.
-Where possible, existing trees and vegetation shall be preserved in the buffer areas, except that vegetation classified as an invasive plant or species may be removed. - (1)(2) Existing trails that connect with existing trails on Town-owned land or with existing trails on abutting land protected by a conservation easement; - (3) Existing healthy, native forests of at least one contiguous acre; - (4)--Habitats of endangered or threatened species; - (5) Significant wildlife habitats as defined by Maine Department of Inland Fisheries and Wildlife, or the municipality; - (6) --Significant natural features and scenic views such as ridge lines, peaks and rock outcroppings, particularly those that can be seen from public roads; - (76)-Archaeological sites, historic structures, cemeteries and burial grounds; - Significant natural features and scenic views such as ridge lines, peaks and rock outcroppings, particularly those that can be seen from public roads; - (8)-Prime agricultural lands of at least five contiguous acres; - (9) Where topographic and other site conditions allow, provisions shall be made for street connections to adjoining lots of similar existing or potential use, for the purposes of facilitating public safety services and/or to enable the public to travel between the two developments without the need to travel on a collector street.
-When a street connection is not feasible or desired, a "live end" street shall
+- C. A buffer area_Buffer of at least 75 feet2 in width shall be created around the entire perimeter of the subdivision.
+For subdivisions that front on Tuttle, Greely, Blanchard and Foreside Roads, the buffer area_Buffer along those roads shall be 150 feet2.
+Where possible, existing trees and vegetation shall be preserved in the buffer area_Buffers, except that invasive vegetation classified as an invasive plant or species may be removed. - D. High Value Conservation Areas. - (1) Existing trails that connect with existing trails on Town-owned land or with existing trails on abutting land protected by a conservation easement; - (2) Existing healthy, native forests of at least one contiguous acre; - $(\underline{3})$ Habitats of endangered or threatened species; - (4) Significant wildlife habitats as defined by Maine Department of Inland Fisheries and Wildlife, or the municipality; - (5) Significant natural features and scenic views such as ridge lines, peaks and rock outcroppings, particularly those that can be seen from public roads; - (6) Archaeological sites, historic structures, cemeteries and burial grounds; - (7) Prime agricultural lands of at least five contiguous acres; - E. Conservation Subdivisions shall meet the following additional standards: